michaelsnook/snook.pub/_posts/2014-05-26-Under-the-Hood.md

 category: posts
 ---

-In this post, I\'ll talk a bit about how I made the site, and why I chose to put it together the way I did.
-It\'s just HTML and CSS, with help from Github Pages, Jekyll, Foundation, SCSS, and Disqus.
+I really like the stack I'm working with now, so this post is about how I built this site and why I chose to string things together the way I did.
+The site is pretty simple: just HTML and CSS, with help from Github Pages, Jekyll, Foundation, SCSS, and Disqus.

 ###### GitHub Pages